2 Kings 7

 Reader-Friendly Bible: Purple Letter EditionKJP

-1Then Elisha said, “Hear this word of the LORD: ‘Tomorrow about this time, a measure of fine flour shall be sold for a shekel, and two measures of barley for a shekel, within the gate of Samaria.’”
-2Then an officer on whom the king leaned answered Elisha, “Look, even if the LORD would open the floodgates of heaven, could this happen?”
+1Then Elisha said, “Hear this word of the LORD: Tomorrow about this time, a measure of fine flour shall be sold for a shekel, and two measures of barley for a shekel, within the gate of Samaria.2Then an officer on whose arm the king was leaning answered Elisha, “Look, even if the LORD would open the floodgates of heaven, could this happen?”
 And Elisha said, “You shall see it with your own eyes, but you shall not eat any of it.”

 3And there were four leprous men outside the city gate; and they said to each other, “Why should we sit here until we die?
-4If we say, ‘We will enter the city, then we shall die from the famine in the city; and if we sit here, we will also die’.
+4If we enter the city, then we shall die from the famine in the city; and if we sit here, we will also die.
 So let us go surrender to the army of the Syrians.
 If they spare us, we shall live; and if they kill us, we shall only die.”
-5And so they got up in the twilight, to go to the camp of the Syrians; and when they got to the edge of the camp of Syria, there was no one there.
-6For the LORD had caused the army of the Syrians to hear the noise of chariots and horses - the sound of a great army; and they had said one to another, “Look, the king of Israel has hired the kings of the Hittites, and the Egyptians, to attack us.”
+5And so they got up in the twilight, to go to the camp of the Syrians; and when they reached the edge of the camp of Syria, there was no one there.
+6For the LORD had caused the army of the Syrians to hear the noise of chariots and horses - the sound of a great army; and they had said to each other, “Look, the king of Israel has hired the kings of the Hittites, and the Egyptians, to attack us.”
 7And so they got up and fled in the dusk, leaving their tents, horses, donkeys, and everything in the camp as it was, and ran for their lives.
 8And when the lepers came to the edge of the camp, they ventured into one tent, and ate and drank, and took silver, gold, and clothing from it, went and hid it; and then entered another tent, and took from there, and hid it.

-17And the king had assigned that officer on whom he leaned to guard the gate; and the people trampled him to death in the gate, as Elisha had foretold, when the king had come to him.
-18And as the man of God had spoken to the king, when he said, “Two measures of barley for a shekel, and a measure of fine flour for a shekel, shall be tomorrow about this time in the gate of Samaria.”
-19And that man who had answered Elisha, and said, “Now even if the LORD should open the floodgates of heaven, might such a thing happen?”
-And Elisha had said, “You shall see it with your own eyes, but shall not eat of it.” (v.7:2) 20And so it happened to him; because the people trampled him to death in the gate.
+17And the king had sent that officer, whose arm he had leaned on, to guard the gate; and the people trampled him to death in the gateway, as Elisha had foretold, when Jehoram had come to him.
+18As the man of God had told the king, “Two measures of barley for a shekel, and a measure of fine flour for a shekel, shall be tomorrow about this time in the gate of Samaria.”
+19And the officer who had answered Elisha, “Even if the LORD should open the floodgates of heaven, could such a thing happen?”
+And Elisha had replied, “You shall see it with your own eyes, but you shall not eat of it.” (v.7:2) 20And that is what happened; because the people trampled him to death in the gate.

 Reader-Friendly Bible: Purple Letter Edition